 We have some interesting options for you.
-Every year, the typical homeowner gets more and more comfortable with the idea of building a raised garden bed.
-You may have built your first raised beds decades ago, but this year is different.
+Each year, the typical homeowner becomes more familiar with the idea of building a raised bed.
+Maybe you built your first raised beds decades ago, but this year is different.
 You have decided to upgrade!
-If you are after Alternatives to pressure treated lumber for raised beds.
+If you are looking for alternatives to pressure treated wood for raised beds.

 You feel more confident and want to do something nice for your family.
-Unfortunately, you may have turned away from a few of your favourite pressure-treated lumber options.
-This can be due to the changes in the lumber industry and the availability of wood species.
+Unfortunately, you may have turned away from some of your favourite pressure-treated wood options.
+This may be due to changes in the lumber industry and the availability of wood species.

 Why you may not want to use pressure-treated lumber for raised beds